 It was a really memorable experience.
-Watch the quick the video below.
+You can watch the quick the video below.

 Once again though, the weather was miserable.
-The downpours of rain were some of the heaviest and longest I’d ever experienced.
+The downpours of rain were some of the heaviest and longest I’d ever seen.

 Lou and I were literally soaked right through, but we still had a fun day.

 If you have time on your hands, you could venture out a little further to a city called Suzhou.
 While it doesn’t make my top 10 best places to visit in China, there are still some nice things to see there.

 It’s especially famous for its classical Chinese gardens.

 Places in China I’m dying to visit

 While I’ve been to most corners of China, I haven’t been to every corner.
 Here are three places I really want to tick off my bucket list.

 It’s always been a dream of mine to see the Potala Palace in Tibet.
 I don’t know much about Tibetan culture, but it seems fascinating.